greg-the-coder/partner-demo-gitops/README.md

 3. Use the repo you forked/copied for the Repository parameter of the created Workspace

 ## GitOps Workflow
-Describe the GitOps workflow implemented in this demo:
+The GitOps workflow implemented in this demo uses terraform IaC, the Coder CLI, and a supplied bash script:
 - [template_versions.tf](./templates/template_versions.tf) - Coder Template resource definitions
 - [templates/..](./templates/) - Subdirectory for Coder Template IaC source code referenced in template_versions.tf
 - From Coder Workspace, open a terminal and cd to [templates](./templates/)
-- Initialize your Worspace terraform environment
+- Initialize your Workspace terraform environment
 ```bash
 terraform init
 ```